mininet/mininet.github.com/source/download/index.markdown

 (Note: Ubuntu 12.10 also has a Mininet 2.0.0d3 package, but you will want to install the one from quantal-backports, which is Mininet 2.0.0.)

+After this completes, you should deactivate `openvswitch-controller` if it is running:

+    sudo openvswitch-controller stop
+    sudo update-rc.d openvswitch-controller disable

-Then you can test it:
+Then you can test Mininet:

     sudo mn --test pingall